tmac12/material-theming/README.md

 # MaterialTheming

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+This is a simple project that switch Dark/Light theme using Angular Material components.

 ## Development server